|

 part; however, this revenue is often important to the resort

-since it can cover fixed operational overheads
+since it can cover fixed operational overheads Retail is an untapped

 potential.
 Most spas get about 10 per cent of their gross revenue